 If a student on a Masters programme receives an end-of-module numerical grade of less than 40 they must retake the module.
 If a student on a Masters programme receives an end-of-module grade of 40-49, they normally need to re-take the module.
 For full details regarding failing modules, please click here.

-To see how your end-of-module grades and Dissertation are used to determine your eligibility for an academic award, please see here.
+To see how your end-of-module grades and final research project/dissertation are used to determine your eligibility for an academic award, please see here.

 - Laureate LENS

 - University of Liverpool Online Bookstore

 - New Students

 - Student Representatives

 - Accessing your email in Laureate LENS